There are 30+ different water softener manufacturers that you can purchase from today.

-The US Geological Survey categorizes water hardness into different levels of concentration as explained by the following chart.
+The US Geological Survey categorizes water hardness into different levels of concentration, as explained by the following chart.
 While there are many other factors involved which ultimately determine hardness, the four categories of soft, moderately hard, hard, and very hard are precise enough for practical purposes.

-Water that is less than 60 ppm or 3.5 gpm is generally considered soft in most cases and should be the target range for those with concern for the negative effects that hard water can bring.
+Water that is less than 60 ppm or 3.5 gpm is generally considered soft in most cases and should be the target range for those with concern about the negative effects that hard water can bring.

 Hardness in PPM